Food safety, as well as the health and safety of your employees, are of the utmost importance in the food, beverage and pharmaceutical industries.

 ISO 45001:2018 helps an organisation to achieve the intended outcomes of its OH&S management system.
 Consistent with the organisation’s OH&S policy, the intended outcomes of an OH&S management system include:

 Who is ISO 45001: 2018 For?

-ISO 45001:2018 is applicable to any organisation regardless of size, activities and products.
-It is applicable to the OH&S risks under the organization’s control, considering factors such as the context in which the organization operates and the needs and expectations of its workers and other interested parties.
+ISO 45001:2018 applies to any organisation regardless of size, activities and products.
+It applies to the OHS risks under the organisation’s control, considering factors such as the context in which the organisation operates and its workers and other interested parties’ needs and expectations.